GeorgeEliotArchive/george-eliot-weimar/README.md

     ```

 ## Contributing
-Only members of the George Eliot Archive Team are allowed to edit this project.
+Only members of the George Eliot Archive Team, directed by Dr. Beverley Park Rilett at Auburn University (bdr0032@auburn.edu), are allowed to edit this project.
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or create a pull request in the [project repository](https://github.com/GeorgeEliotArchive/george-eliot-weimar).